dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 OpenID Provider Commands enable OPs to manage these account lifecycle stages directly with RPs, extending the functionality of OIDC to cover the full spectrum of account management needs.

-> NOTE
+> Author NOTE
 >
-> A design objective is to allow the OP to perform key account management with a mechanism that is easy to adopt by the RP.
-This specification builds upon the ID Token signing mechanism that an RP already supports.
-No additional credentials are required to be configured or managed by either the OP or RP.
-An RP can support only a subset of commands, and the OP can discovery which ones a given RP supports.
-OpenID Provider Commands do not require any changes to deployed protocol endpoints.
+> The target implementors of this specification are RPs that have implemented, or will implement OpenID Connect.
+Reusing the OpenID Connect ID Token
+> syntax, semantics, and verification simplifies implementation of this specification.
+Reusing token verification removes any requirement to manage or configure additional credentials by either the OP or RP.
 >
-> The schema of a Command Token is defined by this specification, and any extension is defined by the OP, in contrast to SCIM where the user and group schemas are defined by the service provider, AKA RP.
+> The schema of a Command Token is defined by this specification, and any extensions are defined by the OP, aligning with how an ID Token schema is defined.
+This is in contrast to SCIM where the group schema and user schema extensions are defined by the service provider, AKA RP.
-> This aligns with how schema for how an OpenID Connect ID Token is defined.

 ## Requirements Notation and Conventions